pillars/poltergeist/README.md

 - Supports FrontMatter to add meta-data
 - Supports advanced layouts and templates
 - Supports SASS
-- Concatenates, minifies, versions and gzip assets (images, fonts, css and js)
+- Concatenates, minifies, versions and gzip assets (images, fonts, css, js and html)
 - Generates a RSS feed
 - One command to develop for with `gulp`
 - One command deploy to S3 with `gulp deploy`